Multi-particle collision simulations of 2D one-component plasmas: anomalous transport and dimensional crossovers: Acknowledgements

 \section{Acknowledgements}

 We thank V. Popkov, P. Ghendrih and F. Piazza for the stimulating discussions at an early stage of this project.
+This work is part of the project CEA-01 ``ESKAPE" EUROfusion Enabling Research work programme 2017.
 G.C. would like to acknowledge the support from A*MIDEX project (Nr.
-ANR-11-IDEX-0001-02) funded by the "Investissements d'Avenir" French Government program, managed by the French National Research Agency (ANR).
+ANR-11-IDEX-0001-02) funded by the ``Investissements d'Avenir" French Government program, managed by the French National Research Agency (ANR).
 P.F.D.C. acknowledges the support by the INFN initiative DYNSYSMATH 2016.